7 Dangerous Car Seat Mistakes Parents Make

 6. Forgetting to Check If a Kid’s Outgrown Their Car Seat

 Sometimes it’s easy to forget that your child is a growing person who has long since outpaced their car seat’s weight or height restrictions.
-Before you find yourself looking back at a toddler’s head towering three inches above the top of the seat, however, set up a reminder in your calendar.
-Every month, three months, six months, up to you, but have a notification pop up to check the car seat’s limitations and your kid’s height and weight.
-While you’re at it, make sure the straps are positioned at or above the kid’s shoulders for forward facing seats (at or below for a rear-facing baby) and that the headrest is extended if necessary.
+Before you find yourself looking back at a toddler’s head towering three inches above the top of the seat, set up a reminder in your calendar.
+Every month, three months, six months — it’s up to you.
+But have a notification pop up at your chosen frequency to check the car seat’s limitations and your kid’s height and weight.
+While you’re at it, make sure the straps are positioned at or above the kid’s shoulders for forward facing seats (at or below for a rear-facing baby) and that the headrest is extended, if necessary.

 7. Not Sending in the Car Seat’s Registration Card or Checking For Recalls

 The NHTSA rigorously tracks every car seat that’s been recalled in the United States in an updated online database.
-You’ll never know, however, if your seat makes the list unless you check the site or send in your seat’s registration card.
+You’ll never know if your seat makes the list, however, unless you check the site or send in your seat’s registration card.
 Do both.
 Many parents do not.